-- Decision-making at all levels of the Force is undertaken within the of the National Decision Model, which has the Code of Ethics at core. - WMP have adopted the Threat Harm Risk Investigation Vulnerability Engagement (THRIVE+) framework across all It underpins all decision making in the force and encourages and adaptable risk management, while empowering staff and all levels to have confidence in the decisions that they make.
+- Decision-making at all levels of the force is undertaken within the framework of the National Decision Model, which has the Code of Ethics at its core. - ✓ WMP continue to utilise the Threat Harm Risk Investigation Vulnerability Engagement (THRIVE+) framework across all functions.
+It underpins all decision making in the force and encourages flexible and adaptable risk decision making in the force and encourages flexible and adaptable risk management, while empowering staff and officers at all levels to have confidence in the decisions that they make.

-8. Principle E: Developing the Force's capacity, including the capability of its leadership and the individuals within it
+Principle E: Developing the Force's capacity, including the capability of its leadership and the individuals within it